 Chelsea Village / Chelsea Bowl / Hard Rock / Stateside Centre, Glen Fern Road, Bournemouth

-The Chelsea Village complex took over the Top Rank Bowl and the huge downstairs basement area of the building and opened its doors for the first time on 20th November 1970 with a gig by the Scottish chart toppers Marmalade.
+The Chelsea Village complex took over the Top Rank Bowl and opened its doors for the first time on 20th November 1970 with a gig by the Scottish chart toppers Marmalade.
 Comprising of a large discotheque equipped with podiums for dancing, state of the art lighting and sound systems plus a licensed bar, a reduced twenty lane ten pin bowling alley, the relaxed atmosphere of the Angelique Club and a boutique selling accessories and novelties, the Village became the place to go and to be seen.
-Not long after it opened, the Outlook night club on the top floor of the multi-story car park, the Maison Royale cabaret cum eatery club and Le Cardinal discotheque all came on-line.
-For a time, Le Cardinal promoted live gigs in direct competition to the Chelsea Village next door but soon reverted to a discotheque and at times, a roller disco rink.
+Not long after it opened, the Outlook night club on the top floor of the multi-story car park, the Maison Royale cabaret cum eatery and Le Cardinal discotheque all came on-line.
+For a short time, Le Cardinal promoted live gigs in direct competition to the Chelsea Village next door but soon reverted to a discotheque.

 Christchurch Town Hall, High Street, Christchurch